Cost Estimation Software – A Comparison

 Top-down methods estimate costs based on the cost of similar, past projects.
 Bottom-up methods, on the other hand, estimate cost by considering all of the resources (material, labor) which will go into the final product.

-Bottom-up methods arrive to a cost estimate for the final product by summing up the cost of the constituent parts.
-This has the subtle effect, especially when estimating manufacturing costs, that the impact of variation on production flow is ignored - sometimes the user gets to make a guess, like 30% of total costs, but of course, depending on flow behavior, rate, and product mix in the system, the real cost premium may be much different.
-Also, bottom-up approaches require detailed system knowledge that may be difficult to obtain in complex organizations or early-on in the design phase.
+Bottom-up methods arrive at a cost estimate for the final product by summing up the cost of the constituent parts.
+This has the subtle effect—especially when estimating manufacturing costs—that the impact of variation on production flow is ignored.
+Sometimes the user gets to make a blanket guess (e.g. “30% of total costs”), but depending on flow behavior, rate, and product mix, the real cost premium may be quite different.
+Also, bottom-up approaches require detailed system knowledge that may be difficult to obtain in complex organizations or early in the design phase.

 Top-down approaches, on the other hand, rely on vast libraries of historical data.
-This makes top-down approaches problematic for representing unprecedented system changes.
-Sometimes, users will specify a "percent new design" variable (or "heritage", respectively).
-An additional cost factor is then applied based on the "new design" percentage.
-Most top-down cost estimation methods are weight-based, meaning the average cost per pound is derived from past projects and applied to the expected weight of the new part.
+This makes top-down approaches problematic when you need to represent unprecedented system changes.
+Users often specify a “percent new design” (or “heritage”) variable, and an additional cost factor is then applied based on that percentage.
+Most top-down methods are weight-based: the average cost per pound is derived from past projects and applied to the expected weight of the new part.

-The Association for the Advancement of Cost Engineering (AACE) sees top-down or "parametric" cost estimation methods being used in the early phases as less than 15% of the project are defined (and resulting in an accuracy range of +/- 20-50% error), and bottom-up for the final, detailed, engineering estimate with 50-100% of the project defined (resulting in an accuracy range of +/- 3-15%).
+The Association for the Advancement of Cost Engineering (AACE) recommends using top-down (parametric) methods when less than 15% of the project is defined (accuracy ±20–50%), and bottom-up for the final, detailed estimate when 50–100% of the project is defined (accuracy ±3–15%).
 [2]

 Typical Cost Estimation Tools